Ms. Aysha Chowdhry

 Dr. Rachel Gillum

-Before joining RHG, Dr. Gillum worked as a researcher at the RAND Corporation’s International Policy Center where she conducted analysis on terrorist recruitment strategies and operations in the Middle East, Africa, and the West.
-Dr. Gillum has served as a consultant to the Gallup Organization and a research assistant at the Department of Defense’s Near East South Asia Center for Strategic Studies.
+Before joining RHG in 2014, Dr. Gillum worked at the RAND Corporation’s International Policy Center and as a research assistant at the Department of Defense’s Near East South Asia Center for Strategic Studies.
+She has previously served as a consultant to the Gallup Organization.

 Mr. Charles Crimmins